 When you try to teach your children to appreciate the value of money, you start by giving them a weekly or monthly pocket money.
 You hope that your child will learn how to manage his or her expenses in that fixed amount and learn to save up as well.

-This children’s day, why don’t you take the next step and open a minor’s bank account for your child?
+Why don’t you take the next step and open a minor’s bank account for your child today?

 Then you could put the pocket money directly in your child’s bank account and give him or her a debit card to withdraw this sum as and when they please - within a limit of course.